Project-MONAI/MONAI/docs/source/highlights.md

 ![multiple transform chains](../images/multi_transform_chains.png)

 ### 7. Debug transforms with DataStats
-When transforms are combined with the "compose" function, it's not easy to track the output of specific transform.
+When transforms are combined with the "compose" function, it's not easy to track the output of a specific transform.
 To help debug errors in the composed transforms, MONAI provides utility transforms such as `DataStats` to print out intermediate data properties such as `data shape`, `value range`, `data value`, `Additional information`, etc. It's a self-contained transform and can be integrated into any transform chain.

 ### 8. Post-processing transforms for model output
 MONAI also provides post-processing transforms for handling the model outputs.
 Currently, the transforms include:
-- Adding activation layer (Sigmoid, Softmax, etc.).
+- Adding an activation layer (Sigmoid, Softmax, etc.).
 - Converting to discrete values (Argmax, One-Hot, Threshold value, etc), as below figure (b).
 - Splitting multi-channel data into multiple single channels.
 - Removing segmentation noise based on Connected Component Analysis, as below figure (c).